vjz3qz/vjz3qz/README.md

 ## Projects 🛠️

+- **Lingo** - Web app teaching users the language they are trying to learn through conversations with AI.
 - **DefibRadar** - Mobile app routing users to the AED nearest to them with turn-by-turn navigation.
 - **Leftover Link** - Web app connecting restaurants and homeless shelters for food donations.
 - And many more you can check out on my profile.